Kile/pypxl/README.md

 ```

 # Docs
-I have not written any documentation.
-Generally every enpoint has a function with the same name and the same parameters as the enpoint along with the same default values.
+There is no website offering documentation, however if you hover over a function in your IDE it will give you some info about what it does, you can also just read the source code.
 For an example in a discord bot, please click [here](https://github.com/Kile/pypxl/blob/main/examples/glitch_discord.markdown)

-I have implemented all functions this library offers in commands in my bot.
-You can find all those commands [here](https://github.com/Kile/Killua/blob/main/killua/cogs/pxlapi.py)
+I have implemented most functions this library offers in commands in my bot.
+You can find those commands [here](https://github.com/Kile/Killua/blob/main/killua/cogs/pxlapi.py)

 For questions and suggestions, join my discord server or dm me (`Kile#0606`)